-It’s no secret at Organize Yourself Skinny that we think meal prep is the cornerstone to eating nutritious foods, living a healthier lifestyle, and losing weight.
+It’s no secret that I think meal prep is the cornerstone of eating nutritious foods, living a healthier lifestyle, and losing weight.
 Meal prep moves us away from processed convenience foods and makes available healthy portion-control meals that we can enjoy.
 Doesn’t that sound great?
 Sure it does.

 But here’s the thing…

 Meal prep means we need to cook meals at home.
-This isn’t an issue for those that enjoy cooking, but if you’re not use to spending time in the kitchen then it can be a challenge.
-Or maybe you enjoy cooking but haven’t found a way to fit meal prep into your busy schedule.
-Or it’s quite possible you like to cook, have the time, but get completely overwhelmed when trying to meal prep every single week.
+This isn’t an issue for those that enjoy cooking, but if you’re not used to spending time in the kitchen then it can be a challenge.
+Even if you enjoy cooking, it can be hard to fit meal prep into your busy schedule.
+Or it’s quite possible you like to cook and can make the time to do so but get completely overwhelmed when trying to meal prep every single week.
 Regardless, these reasons can put the breaks on any well-intentioned meal prep efforts.

 However, meal prep is important and I want you to succeed.
 Over the years I’ve learned many different tips and tricks to keep meal prep a priority.
 I’m not perfect, and still have weeks I fall off track, but instead of giving up I learn from those times and find new ways to move forward.